seafoodfry/bluesky-platform/docs/designs/001-eks/README.md

 In general, we want to manage all kube resources via GitOps.
 But this makes the management of non-default resources turn into a recipe-driven method (there is some fancy way of saying this but the word is not coming to me right now).

+**Update:** As of December 2024, Flux is not smart enough to bootstrap entire environments

 But what it means is that flux will fail to install itself because the kustomize controller will continuously throw errors such as this one because the resources it is trying to manage do not yet exist:
 ```